DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/onRowExporting.md

 An array of cells of the exported row.

 ##### field(options.rowHeight): Number
-Allows you to specify the minimum height of the exported row.
+Specifies the height of the exported row.
 If the specified value is less than the height of the text, the component increases the row height automatically.

 ---
 <!-- Description goes here -->